On super Pl\"{u}cker embedding and cluster algebras

 \begin{theorem}[``super Pl\"ucker relations for $k$-planes in an $n|m$-dimensional space''] An even multivector $T\in \L^k(V)$ in an $n|m$-dimensional superspace $V$ is simple and thus defines a $k$-plane $L\subset V$ if and only if it is non-degenerate and its components~\eqref{eq.Twedge} satisfy the relations

-for all combinations of indices $a_1$, \ldots, $a_{k-1}$, $b$, $c_1$, \ldots, $c_k$.
-(In the $j$th term of the sum, the indices $b$ and $c_j$ are swapped.) \end{theorem} \begin{proof} Though it is a relatively straightforward calculation, the exact answer and particularly the signs are very important, so we present the calculation in full.
+for all combinations of indices $a_1$, \ldots, $a_{k-1}$, $b$, $c_1$, \ldots, $c_k$. \end{theorem} (In~\eqref{eq.superpluecksimpl}, in the $j$th term of the sum the index $b$ is swapped with the index $c_j$.) \begin{proof} Though it is a relatively straightforward calculation, the exact answer and particularly the signs are very important, so we present the calculation in full.
 We start from equation~\eqref{eq.wwedTcompon} and move $T^{c_1\ldots c_k}$ to the left (note it has parity $\ct_1+\ldots+\ct_k$), obtaining

 This is an equality satisfied by a $(k+1)$-vector and holding for all combinations of the free indices $a_1,\ldots a_{k-1}$.
 To be able to get rid of the basis wedge products $e_b\wed e_{c_1}\wed \ldots \wed e_{c_k}$ in the expansion, we need to have coefficients that are antisymmetric\,---\,in the super sense\,---\,with respect to the indices $b, c_1,\ldots, c_k$.
 Since there is already antisymmetry in the indices $c_1,\ldots, c_k$, the required alternation amounts to swapping the index $b$ with each of the indices $c_1,\ldots, c_k$.
 We can proceed as follows.
 Rewrite $e_b\wed e_{c_1}\wed \ldots \wed e_{c_k}$ identically as the sum